aganovia/globe/README.md

 ## Run Instructions

+You can find the app at [this link](https://cis.gvsu.edu/~aganovia/cis367/project/) on my personal website or at [this link](https://aganovia.github.io/globe/) (GitHub Pages deployment).

 To run the app locally:
 1. Clone the repository
 2. Run the following commands (with node installed):